inazz/ComputingCurricula/CS2013/contents/en/z_appendix_A_HCI.md

 3. Choose appropriate methods to support the development of a specific UI.
 [Assessment]
 4. Use a variety of techniques to evaluate a given UI.
 [Assessment]
 5. Compare the constraints and benefits of different evaluative methods.
 [Assessment]

-## HCI/New Interactive Technologies
-*[Elective]*

-**Motivation:** As technologies evolve, new interaction styles are made possible.
-This knowledge unit should be considered extensible, to track emergent technology.

-**Topics:**

-* Choosing interaction styles and interaction techniques
-* Representing information to users: navigation, representation, manipulation
-* Approaches to design, implementation and evaluation of non-mouse interaction
- * Touch and multi-touch interfaces
- * Shared, embodied, and large interfaces
- * New input modalities (such as sensor and location data)
- * New Windows, e.g., iPhone, Android
- * Speech recognition and natural language processing (cross reference IS/Natural Language Processing)
- * Wearable and tangible interfaces
- * Persuasive interaction and emotion
- * Ubiquitous and context-aware interaction technologies (Ubicomp)
- * Bayesian inference (e.g. predictive text, guided pointing)
- * Ambient/peripheral display and interaction

-**Learning Outcomes:**

-1. Describe when non-mouse interfaces are appropriate.
-[Familiarity]
-2. Understand the interaction possibilities beyond mouse-and-pointer interfaces.
-[Familiarity]
-3. Discuss the advantages (and disadvantages) of non-mouse interfaces.
-[Assessment]

-## HCI/Collaboration and Communication
-*[Elective]*

-**Motivation:** Computer interfaces not only support users in achieving their individual goals but also in their interaction with others, whether that is task-focused (work or gaming) or taskunfocused (social networking).

-**Topics:**

-* Asynchronous group communication, e.g., e-mail, forums, social networks
-* Synchronous group communication, e.g., chat rooms, conferencing, online games
-* Social media, social computing, and social network analysis
-* Online collaboration, 'smart' spaces, and social coordination aspects of workflow technologies
-* Online communities
-* Software characters and intelligent agents, virtual worlds and avatars (cross-reference IS/Agents)
-* Social psychology

-**Learning Outcomes:**

-1. Describe the difference between synchronous and asynchronous communication.
-[Familiarity]
-2. Compare the HCI issues in individual interaction with group interaction.
-[Assessment]
-3. Discuss several issues of social concern raised by collaborative software.
-[Familiarity]
-4. Discuss the HCI issues in software that embodies human intention.
-[Familiarity]